travis-ci/docs-travis-ci-com/user/languages/perl6.md

 Perl 6 projects.
 Please make sure to read our [Getting Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.

+Perl 6 builds are not available on the OSX environment.

 ## Choosing Perl 6 versions to test against

 Perl 6 workers on travis-ci.org use